 Housing in Maine is among the most expensive in the country, according to a new report shared by personal finance website WalletHub.

-Mainers were found to pay the third largest share of their income in rent each month — a whopping 52.72 percent — surpassed only by New York and Hawaii.
+Mainers were found to pay the third largest share of their income in rent each month — a whopping 52.72 percent of income — surpassed only by New York and Hawaii.

-Homeowners in Maine were found to fare comparatively better, although the state still ranked in the bottom half, coming in 15th-worst with an average cost of 26.60 percent of income.
+Homeowners in Maine fared comparatively better, although the state still ranked in the bottom half, coming in 15th-worst, with an average monthly housing cost of 26.60 percent of income.

-To calculate these rankings and figures, mortgage and rent payments were taken into consideration alongside home energy costs.
+To calculate these rankings, mortgage and rent payments were taken into consideration alongside home energy costs.

 Click Here to Read the Full Report

-A study published this past summer by the National Low Income Housing Coalition this past summer found that Mainers need to make over $45,000 annually on average to afford a one-bedroom apartment in the state, and they need nearly $60,000 if they want to live in a two-bedroom apartment.
+A study published this past summer by the National Low Income Housing Coalition found that Mainers need to make over $45,000 annually on average to afford a one-bedroom apartment in the state, and they need nearly $60,000 if they want to live in a two-bedroom apartment.

 This translates to a so-called housing wage of $22.41 per hour for a one-bedroom apartment and $28.42 for a two-bedroom apartment.
-In other words, someone would need to work two full-time jobs in order to afford a two-bedroom apartment and one-and-a-half full-time jobs to pay for a one-bedroom.
+In other words, someone would need to work two full-time minimum wage jobs in order to afford a two-bedroom apartment and one-and-a-half full-time minimum wage jobs to pay for a one-bedroom.

 Affordability varies widely, however, from location to location throughout the state, with housing wages spiking to a high of $38 per hour near Portland and York, which equates to roughly $80,000 per year.

-Based on Maine’s current minimum wage of $14.65 per hour, full-time employees can only afford to pay $762 in rent each month, a price far below the market rate for rental housing in most of the state.
+Based on Maineโs minimum wage at the time of the report, $14.65 per hour, full-time employees could only afford to pay $762 in rent each month, a price far below the market rate for rental housing in most of the state.

 [RELATED: Average Mainer Needs to Earn $60k Annually to Afford a 2-Bedroom Apartment, Study Shows]